tredontho/purescript-book/text/chapter6.md

 We say that one type class is a superclass of another if every instance of the second class is required to be an instance of the first, and we indicate a superclass relationship in the class definition by using a backwards facing double arrow ( `<=` ).

 We've [already seen an example of superclass relationships](#ord): the `Eq` class is a superclass of `Ord`, and the `Semigroup` class is a superclass of `Monoid`.
 For every type class instance of the `Ord` class, there must be a corresponding `Eq` instance for the same type.
-This makes sense, since in many cases, when the `compare` function reports that two values are incomparable, we often want to use the `Eq` class to determine if they are in fact equal.
+This makes sense since, in many cases, when the `compare` function reports that two values are incomparable, we often want to use the `Eq` class to determine if they are equal.

-In general, it makes sense to define a superclass relationship when the laws for the subclass mention the members of the superclass.
-For example, it is reasonable to assume, for any pair of `Ord` and `Eq` instances, that if two values are equal under the `Eq` instance, then the `compare` function should return `EQ`.
+In general, it makes sense to define a superclass relationship when the laws for the subclass mention the superclass members.
+For example, for any pair of Ord and Eq instances, it is reasonable to assume that if two values are equal under the `Eq` instance, then the `compare` function should return `EQ`.
 In other words, `a == b` should be true exactly when `compare a b` evaluates to `EQ`.
 This relationship on the level of laws justifies the superclass relationship between `Eq` and `Ord`.

-Another reason to define a superclass relationship is in the case where there is a clear "is-a" relationship between the two classes.
+Another reason to define a superclass relationship is when there is a clear "is-a" relationship between the two classes.
 That is, every member of the subclass _is a_ member of the superclass as well.

 ## Exercises

-1. (Medium) Define a partial function `unsafeMaximum :: Partial => Array Int -> Int` which finds the maximum of a non-empty array of integers.
+1. (Medium) Define a partial function `unsafeMaximum :: Partial => Array Int -> Int` that finds the maximum of a non-empty array of integers.
 Test out your function in PSCi using `unsafePartial`. _Hint_: Use the `maximum` function from `Data.Foldable`.

-1. (Medium) The `Action` class is a multi-parameter type class which defines an action of one type on another:
+1. (Medium) The `Action` class is a multi-parameter type class that defines an action of one type on another:

     ```haskell
     {{#include ../exercises/chapter6/test/no-peeking/Solutions.purs:Action}}
     ```

-    An _action_ is a function which describes how monoidal values are used to determine how to modify a value of another type.
+    An _action_ is a function that describes how monoidal values are used to determine how to modify a value of another type.
 There are two laws for the `Action` type class:

     - `act mempty a = a`
     - `act (m1 <> m2) a = act m1 (act m2 a)`